15 Sep How do I set up iOS 12 Screen Time Controls?

 Related post: Turn off the App Store – Here’s 3 Reasons Why

 Click back and then click on the next item, which is “Content Restrictions,” as shown in step (28) below.
 For many parents, this section is of great interest.
 It’s in here where we can clean up Safari with “Limit Adult Websites” (steps 29-30).
 It’s also here in step (31) below where parents will want to black list certain websites that still allow inappropriate content through even with “Limit Adult Websites” enabled (Note – this is only applicable if you are using Safari as the browser.
-If you toggle Safari off, as recommended in step (27) above, and use a monitored browser like Mobicip, Qustodio, or Covenant Eyes, then what I’m about to say doesn’t apply).
+If you toggle Safari off, as recommended in step (27) above, and use a monitored browser like Mobicip, Boomerang, or Covenant Eyes, then what I’m about to say doesn’t apply).

 If using Safari, even if “Limit Adult Websites” is clicked, you’ll still want to click “Add Website” in step (31) and add these websites to the “Never Allow” list: